-The sarcasm laced into the last part not lost on any of us.
+The sarcasm laced into his voice was not lost on any of us.

 “There’s always something with my mother.”
 This part was true.
 Sensing I didn’t want to get into it, Kaggia walked on, plucking a leaf and a bud from Mzee Waithaka’s manicured tea bushes.
-He chewed absent-mindedly as our bare feet matched in rhythm.
-We snickered and pointed to the state of his shorts, caked in mud, seams coming apart, and a different colour patch which just managed to hold on by a few threads.
+He chewed absent-mindedly as our bare feet matched in rhythm, him leading, Miigua and I trotting behind.
+We snickered and pointed at the state of his shorts, caked in mud, seams coming apart and a different colour patch just managing to hold on for dear life by a few threads.

-Kaggia was the first to jump in followed quickly by us sluggers before he could shout any warnings.
+Kaggia was the first to jump in followed quickly by us sluggers before he could shout any warning.
 The water completely took my breath away.
-It had never been this cold but then again, we’d never attempted a swim at eight in the morning.
-Gasping for breath, I cursed Kaggia for suggesting we do this at this early hour.
-It seemed the sun still hadn’t visited the Aberdare Mountains where the river snaked from.
-Any initial grudges were soon abandoned as we pulled with our arms and kicked with our feet our small bodies quickly adjusting.
+It had never been this cold but then again, we’d never attempted a swim this early in the morning.
+Gasping for breath, I cursed Kaggia for suggesting we do this at this ungodly hour.
+It was apparent the sun still hadn’t visited the Aberdare Mountains where the river snaked from.
+Any initial grudges were soon abandoned as we pulled with our arms and kicked with our feet, our small bodies quickly adjusting.

-Kaggia had this game where he went under unseen and dragged one by the leg.
-Our protests over the years hadn’t yielded much and so when we couldn’t see him, I knew what was coming.
-Head above water, Miigua and I called loudly, close to tears, for Kaggia to stop the foolishness, under threat that we were not playing.
-When no tag on the leg came, Miigua and I exchanged concerned looks before starting a frenzied call for Kaggia.
+Kaggia had this game where he went under the water unseen and dragged one by the leg.
+Our protests over the years hadn’t yielded much and so when we couldn’t see his bobbing head, I knew what was coming.
+Head above water, Miigua and I called loudly, close to tears, for Kaggia to stop the foolishness, under threat that we were not playing and wouldn’t be letting him anywhere near us any time soon.
+When no pull on the leg came, Miigua and I exchanged concerned looks before starting a frenzied call.

 Miigua dove under.
-Tears were streaming down my face and I was sobbing loudly over the sound of the river.
-When Miigua came back empty and dove back down a second time, my cries grew louder.
+Tears were streaming down my already wet face and I was sobbing loudly over the sound of the river.
+When Miigua came up for air and dove back down a second time, my cries grew even louder.
 I was the weakest swimmer of the trio and if the water could take Kaggia, what about me?
 I put my face just under the water’s surface momentarily and quickly came back up spitting.
 I couldn’t see a thing while under there.
 Miigua came up a third time with no Kaggia and this time I panicked and swam furiously for the bank lest a drowning Kaggia or the ghost of him try to pull me under with his mortal soul.
 I’d heard that no one has a stronger grip than a drowning man, or boy.

 Sometimes we remembered to bring some oil for our skins after the swim, most times not.
-Miigua’s house was the next best option as his parents were always labouring somewhere on people’s patches to bring home something for him and his poor sister.
-My skin was crying out for nourishment, taut against my body, crusty from the fresh waters of Chinga River.
+Miigua’s house was the next best option as his parents were always labouring somewhere on people’s patches to bring home some food for him and his poor sister.
+My skin was crying out for nourishment, taut against my body, crusty from the fresh waters of the river.

 After complaining about the smell of the milking jelly at Miigua’s and him saying we could go home without, we teased him a bit but eventually rubbed the smelly stuff on our palms and onto our bodies, of course only on the parts that could be seen while dressed.
 I laughed out loud at how Kaggia had oiled only the front part of his face, his ears and jaws dry as bones.

-“Look,” I started scared as Miigua now advanced on me, “It was an accident, man!”
+“Look,” I started, scared as Miigua advanced on me, “It was an accident, man!”
 I didn’t mean to do it.
 Where’s their mother anyway?”

 “It’s my mother you should be more concerned about you silly goat!”